dsin85691/SSBA_For_Counterfactuals/README.md

 # Link to Paper #

-Here is a link to the now available publication $\textit{Towards Personalized Treatment Plan: Geometrical Model-Agnostic Approach to Counterfactual Explanations}$.
+Here is a link to the now available publication $\mathbf{Towards Personalized Treatment Plan: Geometrical Model-Agnostic Approach to Counterfactual Explanations}$.
 Please check it out, and we are welcome to hear feedback back from the community.

 Link: https://arxiv.org/abs/2510.22911